paulstansifer/convert-nonogram/README.md

   * Images (typical extension: `.png`)
   * `char-grid`, a plaintext grid of characters, which it attempts to infer a reasonable character-to-color mapping (extension: `.txt`)
   * HTML, for export only, as a printable puzzle (extension `.html`)
-* Has (poorly-tested) support for "Trianograms", a rare variation with triangular cells that may appear as caps to clues.
+* Has support for "Trianograms", a rare variation with triangular cells that may appear as caps to clues.
 * A line-logic solver (currently not quite as powerful as it should be!) that provides some difficulty information.
 * A tool that searches for one-cell edits that make puzzles closer to solveable.